Subscribe to get access

 The aim with the Cities for our Future Competition is to harness the ideas of our diverse and talented young people.
 Most importantly, the goal is to help solve the challenges of the cities they care about.
 As well, to make them better for generations to come.
 We hope that the leaders of the world’s cities are listening!!
 That they will work with the Cities for our Future competition.

 Then and most importantly, all of their shortlisted entries to make these ideas become a reality.
 Then these ideas and people can help tackle some of the most pressing issues facing their cities.
 That quote came from Sean Tompkins, RICS Global CEO.

-First off, with three million people moving to cities every week, we have to talk.
 I mean urban population growth is one of the biggest challenges facing society today.
 Many urbanites live in poor-quality housing.
 That includes poor air quality and as well inadequate transport links.

 The Cities for our Future competition, run by RICS.
 RICS does that in partnership with the United Kingdom National Commission for UNESCO.
 Finally with the Association of Commonwealth Universities.

 Cassandra Francis of Lambda Alpha International, Head Judge of the regional judging panel for North America said the following comments.
 They are impressed by the creative ideas that young people.
 Ideas for the Cities for our Future competition have devised to help solve the problems facing cities in North America.
 Hence, they want ideas developed.
 Ideas moved further and implanted.
 So therefore all of the shortlisted ideas could have a real impact on people’s lives.
 Also, that each of the entries on the North America shortlist would be a worthy global winner.

 In conclusion, the North American winner is announced in July and will go on to the global shortlist.
 Those on the list where work with an expert mentor, provided by RICS.
 Then they help develop the idea before the last judging in November.